 How to avoid this

-Give the accountant a couple of scenarios that you have had and ask what may have caused those.
-You will learn a lot from how they approach answering these questions.
+You can also give the accountant a couple of scenarios that you have had and ask what may have caused them.
+This way you will learn a lot from how they approach answering these questions.

 Little or no advice is given

 Some accountants are reluctant to give advice.
-I had one client who asked his previous client if he should renovate his offices.
-The accountant simply replied “That’s up to you.”
+I had one client who asked his previous accountant if he should renovate his offices.
+The accountant simply replied, “That’s up to you.”

-Technically, that answer is correct but what the client is really asking is “how do I make the decision.”
+Technically speaking, that is a correct answer but what the client is really asking is “how do I make the decision.”

 You need to be able to ask your accountant for help with major decisions.
 Additionally, your accountant has access to all of your financial data and if he/she spots something that could help, you want them to tell you.